-ROBERT SMITH, host:
+ROBERT SMITH, Host:

 We'll take a moment now to remember a trailblazer, a veteran reporter at the Los Angeles Times named Mike Penner.
 He died this weekend at the age of 52.

-A few months later, Daniels sat down with NPR's Madeleine Brand and talked about growing up as Mike Penner.
+SMITH: A few months later, Daniels sat down with NPR's Madeleine Brand and talked about growing up as Mike Penner.

-And I just felt that I kind of got a raw deal on this thing, and yeah, I wish I could be a girl.
+CHRISTINE DANIELS: And I just felt that I kind of got a raw deal on this thing, and yeah, I wish I could be a girl.
 I really envy girls.
 But I didn't think there was anything I could do about it.
 And so I just tried to make the best of - best of being Mike for a lot of years.

 MADELEINE BRAND: And when did you decide, I think I'm ready to change, I think the time has come, I no longer want to be Mike anymore?

-Ms. DANIELS: Yeah, that started bubbling up in late 2004 to the point where I was dressing at home and I wasn't going out, and you look in the mirror.
+DANIELS: Yeah, that started bubbling up in late 2004 to the point where I was dressing at home and I wasn't going out, and you look in the mirror.
 I mean, for 20 years, I was closeted.
 I would dress once a month, twice a month.
 Then in 2004, it was starting to get to every week.
 It's called a gender dysphoria, and it builds in transsexuals.

-I have a friend who is about along the lines of her transition as me, and she just said: Christine, we're born with this.
+SMITH: Christine, we're born with this.
 We fight it as long as we can, and it always wins.
 And I said: I have to - I just have to find out about this.
 I don't want to die without knowing - without knowing if this is really me.

-This is NPR News.
+SMITH: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.